mitre/inspec_tools/README.md

 example: inspec_tools inspec2ckl -j results.json -o output.ckl
 ```

+### inspec2ckl Usage Information

+The InSpec to Checklist Parser scans and extracts the results defined in the Inspec JSON results and converts them into a
+Checklist XML file (.ckl or CKL).
+Checklist XML files are commonly used with the STIG Viewer application.

+#### Inclusion of STIG and host information within the Checklist output.

+Inspec is unable to produce certain data that is required for conversion into a fully populated checklist. `inspec_tools` provides
+a `-m` metadata option to supplement.

+Metadata can be created with the `generate_ckl_metadata` command.

 ## pdf2inspec

 `pdf2inspec` translates a pdf containing a CIS benchmark into an InSpec profile.